 To request additional sharps containers at no cost, submit an online Sharps Collection Request Form.
 Complete the Contact Information section of the form and specify the number of large, regular, or small sharps containers requested in the comments section.
 You will receive an email confirmation of your request.

-Weill Greenberg Center (1305 York Avenue): Sharps containers are automatically collected and exchanged on Tuesdays of each week for all known sharps container locations
+Weill Greenberg Center (1305 York Avenue): Sharps containers are automatically collected and exchanged on Tuesday of each week for all known sharps container locations.

 Information about the available sharps containers can be seen at the Sharps Collection Request Form.

 In order for EHS to ensure all collection requests are completed in a timely manner, an online Sharps Collection Request Form must be submitted for each collection.
-Collections submitted by Wednesday at 5:00PM are collected that Thursday or Friday.
+See the FAQ, "When are sharps containers requested?" for additional information.

 Proper disposal of household sharps, (e.g. needles, syringes, lancets) prevents exposure to children, pets, and sanitation workers and protects the health of the environment.
 Based on guidance from both the New York State Department of Health and Department of Environmental Conservation, the following steps should be taken to properly dispose of household sharps: